 It has been suggested by other collectors that the Christmas decorators may be the hobby's equivalent of the Mandela effect, and I suspect they're right.
 Human memory is of course fallible and definitely persuadable and changeable.
 The power of suggestion and confabulation of memories are common and well-known phenomena, and they are something pretty much all of us experience.
 I know I have absolutely misremembered things I thought I was certain of!

 So with all of this in mind, I remain skeptical of the existence of vintage Christmas decorators.
 We can't prove their existence any more than we can disprove it, but as more time passes without one coming to light, the less likely it seems that any ever will.
-I sure would love a dappled red or green Five-Gaiter though.
+I sure would love a dappled red or green Five-Gaiter like the modern test pair that exists in the Breyer sample room.
 Maybe Breyer will bless us with some some vintage molds for their Christmas morning special run one of these years.
 Maybe even tomorrow?
 A girl can dream!